 With the above-listed advantages, there are a few notable disadvantages of picking solar tiles over solar panels.

-Switching to solar tiles is quite evidently a good option when it comes to the stylish appearance of your home.
+Switching to solar tiles is quite a good option for the stylish appearance of your home.
 But it is bound to cost you almost twice the amount you would pay for solar panels.
 For example, you could go solar for 3 kW with panels for around £4,000-£6,000.

 But with roof tiles, you are looking at an expenditure of £10,000-£12,000.
 On average, solar roof tiles cost £16.71 per square foot.
 This factor can deter many people if aesthetics is not their top-shelf priority.

 Solar panels are known for their superior efficiency of about 18% – 25%.
-More efficiency implies that the panel is able to convert more solar energy into electricity.
+More efficiency implies that the panel can convert more solar energy into electricity.

-But with roof tiles, you only get an efficiency range of 8% – 15%.
+But with roof tiles, you only get an 8% – 15% efficiency range.
 It means that you will end up paying more instead of saving money.